-- University & Berry: The northbound (terminal) platform was shifted from on University Avenue west of Emerald Street to on Berry Street north of University Avenue following the left turn off University Avenue.
-No change was made to the southbound platform. - Upton & 43rd Street: The southbound platform was shifted from the farside (southwest corner) of the intersection of Upton Avenue and 43rd Street to the nearside (northwest) of the intersection.
-No change was made to the southbound platform - 44th Street & Zenith: The station location was moved from the intersection of 44th Street and Zenith Avenue to 44th Street and Abbott Avenue.
-The northbound and southbound platforms were both recommended to be located on the nearside (northeast and southwest corners) of the intersection.
+- University & Berry: The northbound (terminal) platform is recommended to shift from on University Avenue west of Emerald Street to on Berry Street north of University Avenue following the left turn off University Avenue.
+No change is recommended to the southbound platform. - Upton & 43rd Street: The southbound platform is recommended to shift from the farside

+(southwest corner) of the intersection of Upton Avenue and 43rd Street to the nearside (northwest) of the intersection.
+No change is recommended to the southbound platform

+• 44th Street & Zenith: The station location is recommended to move from the intersection of 44th Street and Zenith Avenue to 44th Street and Abbott Avenue.
+The northbound and southbound platforms are both recommended to be located on the nearside (northeast and southwest corners) of the intersection.